Ymir Water System

 The system was first constructed in the 1890s to supply water to an expanding mining community.
 Several stages of upgrades have been performed since that date.
 The system became a RDCK service in 1979 after a cold winter that froze the entire system and left the community without water for up to six weeks.

 A new water treatment plant was installed in Ymir in December, 2009.
-The plant includes pressurized media filters that are cleaned by a backwash process, 1-micron nominal cartridge filters, and 1-micron absolute cartridge filters.
-UV disinfection and residual chlorine disinfection provide a microbiological barrier.
+Treatment includes media filters and nominal cartridge filters for turbidity reduction, absolute cartridge filters for oocyst removal, ultraviolet light disinfection/inactivation of microbiological components, and sodium hypochlorite (chlorine) disinfection of bacteria and viruses.
 The plant also uses a SCADA system, which allows for remote monitoring of plant processes.
 The Ymir Water Treatment Plant has received several awards, including the BC Water and Wastewater Association award for small water systems.

 Ymir's distribution system was gradually replaced in a series of recent upgrades.
 It now includes approximately 4.8 kilometres of PVC pipe.